Register a birth

 You should do this at the local register office for the area where the baby was born or at the hospital before the mother leaves.
 The hospital will tell you if you can register the birth there.

-If you can’t register the birth in the area where the baby was born, you can go to another register office and they will send your details to the correct office.
+If you cannot register the birth in the area where the baby was born, you can go to another register office and they will send your details to the correct office.

 Information you need when registering a birth